What is Turmeric? And Why is it so popular in the health food world?

 This is where ANTIOXIDANTS found in Turmeric come in!

 AO's combat inflammation, free radicals, waste and chemical byproducts that could be floating around the body and blood stream causing cellular damage.

 AO's are not only found in Turmeric.. vitamin C is also known to be a powerful antioxidant and antioxidants can be found in several different foods.

 - Reduces inflammation

-- Provides antioxidants and nutrients like
+- Provides antioxidants and boosts immunity

 - Can reduce joint pain, arthrisits

-- Supports digestion by decreasing any possible gut inflammation (which is very common)
+- Supports digestion by decreasing any possible gut inflammation

 - Good for those with IBS, IBD, Colitis and Crohn's disease